Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ## 3. Formal Modal Proof of $\Omega$ (Necessary Perfection)

 We now show that the axioms above entail the existence of a necessary, perfect being $\Omega$.
-The proof strategy is reductio ad absurdum: we assume $¬□∃x\,$\Omega$(x)$ and demonstrate that this assumption leads to incoherence.
+The proof strategy is reductio ad absurdum: we assume $¬□∃x\,\Omega(x)$ and demonstrate that this assumption leads to incoherence.

 * **Contingency of self-awareness:**
 The statement **“I am”** expresses a fact that could have been otherwise; thus, it is contingent.